Immigration to the United States: Origins of the U.S. immigrant population, 1960–2016

 According to the Department of State, in the 2016 fiscal year 84,988 refugees were accepted into the US from around the world.
 In the fiscal year of 2017, 53,691 refugees were accepted to the US.
 There was a significant decrease after Trump took office; it continued in the fiscal year of 2018 when only 22,405 refugees were accepted into the US.
 This displays a massive drop in acceptance of refugees since the Trump Administration has been in place.

-On September 26, 2019, The Trump administration announced it plans to allow only 18,000 refugees to resettle in the United States in the 2020 fiscal year, its lowest level since the modern program began in 1980.
+On September 26, 2019, the Trump administration announced that it planned to allow only 18,000 refugees to resettle in the United States in the 2020 fiscal year, its lowest level since the modern program began in 1980.

-In 2020 The Trump administration announces that it plans to slash refugee admissions to U.S. for 2021 to a record low, 15,000 refugees down from a cap of 18,000 for 2020.
-This is the fourth consecutive year of declining refugee admissions under the Trump term.
+In 2020 the Trump administration announced that it planned to slash refugee admissions to U.S. for 2021 to a record low of 15,000 refugees down from a cap of 18,000 for 2020, making 2021 the fourth consecutive year of declining refugee admissions under the Trump term.

+The Biden administration pledged to welcome 125,000 refugees in 2024.